informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

   - Currently `comment_display` is only supported for related tables in detailed context.
 - `hide_column_header`: Hide the column header (and still show the value).
 This is only supported in `detailed` context of `visible-columns` annotation.
 - `self-link`: If you want to show a self-link to the current row, you need to make sure the source is based on a not-null unique column of the current table and add the `"self_link": true` to the definition.
 Applicaple only to read-only non-filter context of `visible-columns` annotation.
-- `display`: The display settings for generating the value for this column.
+- `display`: A JSON object that describes the display settings for generating the value for this column.
 Please refer to [column-directive display document](column-directive-display.md) for more information.
 This object can have the following properties:
   - `markdown_pattern`: The markdown pattern that will be used for generating the value.
     - In case of related tables, the given markdown pattern will be used for the "custom display" mode.
 If this is missing, we're going to provided `row_markdown_pattern` in the `table-display` annotation for the custom display.
 And if it's missing from that annotation as well, Chaise will not provide any custom display.
   - `template_engine`: The template enginge that should be used for the `markdown_pattern`.